derSascha/stratosphere/README.md

 ## About

-[Stratosphere](www.stratosphere.eu) is a DFG-founded research project.
-Ozone is the codename of the latest Stratosphere distribution.
-The Stratosphere-Streaming distribution is a fork of Ozone.
+[Stratosphere](http://www.stratosphere.eu) is a DFG-founded research project.
 We combine cutting edge research outcomes with a stable and usable codebase.